One of the first questions we address with our manufactured housing clients is “How much mobile home can I afford?”

-Say Yes to Convection – Because it continually circulates heated air, thereby reducing cooking time, convection uses 20 percent less energy on average than a conventional oven.
+Say Yes to Convection – Because it continually circulates heated air, thereby reducing cooking time, convection uses 20% less energy on average than a conventional oven.

-Fill Up the Freezer – Fill up your freezer, since the more full it is, the less energy it uses to keep food frozen.
+Fill Up the Freezer – The more full it is, the less energy it uses to keep food frozen.

 Try Reusable Towels – Paper towels cause waste, even if you stick to the recycled brands.
 Microfiber towels grip dirt and dust like a magnet and don’t let go.
 After use, toss the towels into the laundry and reuse over and over.